 ‘Tis the season–to start mowing again.
 But with mowing comes grass clippings which can have an impact on the health of your yard.
 You should consider what kind of lawnmower blades you should use throughout the spring and summer.
 It’s vital to know so that you can make the most out of this weekly chore.

 In this article, we’ll discuss the various kinds of blades, their purposes, and why the lift is important in considering which one to use.

 A common misconception about lawn mowers is that all blades are the same.
 This is, in fact, very untrue.
 You may be surprised to learn that lawn mower blades are created with vast differences.
+The best lawn mower blades we found are discussed on our lawn mower blade review page.
 As an example, here are a few of the most common types of lawn mower blades that your lawn mower may have.

 Mulching blades generally feature an elongated cutting edge that takes up a majority of the blade’s space.
 There are a variety of mulching blades available, but as a rule of thumb, each mulching blade serves the same function: chopping grass into small, mulch-like pieces.
 This style of blade eliminates the need for hauling around heavy bags of clippings.

 It even has a positive effect on the earth and environment, as thin layers of clippings are left on the ground to act as fertilizer for grass and greenery in the area.
 It’s important to note that lawn mowers with mulching blades do not come with bags for bagging clippings.

 Most high-lift blades are used in standard lawn mowers of the push and ride varieties.
 Their unique design maximizes airflow which ultimately means a clean, crisp cut and faster bagging of the cut clippings.

 It also means a lower chance of clogging, as the clippings move faster through the chute and into the bag, leaving less time for the chute to become blocked.
 They can be identified by their rear end, which will usually feature a blade that is angled sharply upward.